alliehayashi/Tutorials/aws_cli_setup.md

 # AWS CLI Setups for Mac
 This tutorial will guide you from `setting up CLI` to `how to assume roles with MFA verification`.

+Requirements:
+- pip3
+- AWS IAM account

 Using:
 * macOS Mojave 10.14.6
 * zsh 5.8 (x86_64-apple-darwin18.7.0)
+* AWS CLI V2

 ---
 ## 1. Download CLI
 ```bash